Frank Smith joined the Miami Dolphins as offensive coordinator in 2022.

 In 2020, Waller led all NFL tight ends with 107 receptions.
 His 1,196 receiving yards were the second-most by a tight end in the NFL that season and second-most by a tight end in Raiders history.
 He also caught nine touchdown passes.
 It earned Waller the first Pro Bowl selection of his career.

 In Smith's first season with the Raiders in 2018, tight end Jared Cook led the team with 68 receptions for 896 yards (13.2 avg.) and six touchdowns.
-His 68 receptions and 896 receiving yards are the most in his 13-year career and earned him his first Pro Bowl selection.
+His 68 receptions and 896 receiving yards were the most in his 13-year career and earned him his first Pro Bowl selection.

 Miller had the best season of his career in 2016, totaling career highs in receptions (47) and receiving yards (486).
 Brown was a late-season waiver claim and made an immediate impact, catching a career-high 16 passes for 124 yards (7.8 avg.) and a touchdown in just six games.